PowerSense/PowerSense.github.io/opf.md

 ### Current Branch-Flow Rectangular Admittance W-matrix Voltage (CBRAWV):

 Definition of the formulation.
-The syntax for this formulation is `CBRAWVmodel` in the [`Powersense.jl`](https://github.com/PowerSense/Powersense.jl) package.
+The syntax for this formulation is `CBRAWVmodel`.
 ```julia
 # Solving optimal power flow using CBRAWV formulation
 run_opf!(Data, solver = Ipopt.Optimizer, formulation = CBRAWVmodel);